Wighton

 1797: Robert Beeston also at Wighton watermill

-Wighton poll book 1802: Robert Beeston
+Wighton poll book 1802: Robert Beeston, miller

 1805: Robert Beeston died